Chemaclass/php-best-practices/minimum-scope.md

 # Minimum Scope

-## Private VS Protected VS Public
+## Private | Protected | Public

-* Make them `public` when you want them to be exposed from the outside.
+* `public`: it will be expose to the outside.
-* Make them `protected` when you are using inheritance, and you want to have them accesible from the child classes.
+* `protected`: only when you are using inheritance, and you want to have them accesible from the child classes.
-* Make them `private` to encapsulate code within its minimum scope; for code that it should not be expose to the outside.
+* `private`: it should not be expose to the outside.
+To encapsulate code within its minimum scope.

+## Best rule of thumb

+Keep to the minimum the scope of your methods and properties.

 ## Common antipatterns

-### Protected by default
+#### Protected by default

-Write `protected` when there is no inheritance at all.
+Writing `protected` when there is no inheritance at all.
 > Do not leave `public` or `protected` something unless you know that you will have to expose it to the outside.

-## Best rule of thumb

-* Keep the scope of your properties and methods always as to the minimum.
-Always keeping in mind the context of the code.